-- 1. No. disabled akonga across the network, particularly those with high support needs. - 2. % of Subsidiary TEC Equity funding reports that identify more funding required to support disabled ākonga. - 3.
+- 1. Number disabled akonga across the network, particularly those with high support needs. - 2.
+Percentage of Subsidiary TEC Equity funding reports that identify more funding required to support disabled ākonga. - 3.
 Nationally consistent: - Bulk arrangements for assessments, Assistive Tech, etc. - Policies for those facing financial hardship. - 4.
 Learner Satisfaction Surveys report improvement in support for these ākonga.

-Objective 9: Disabled akonga have equitable access to vocational learning pathways and employment
+Objective 9: Disabled ākonga have equitable access to vocational learning pathways and employment

-All Te Pūkenga disabled ākonga have equitable access to vocational learning pathways and support that leads to employment.
+All Te Pükenga disabled ākonga have equitable access to vocational learning pathways and support that leads to employment.

-What are the tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team Resolve the barriers for disabled ākonga who don't have equitable access to vocational learning pathways including those with learning (intellectual) disability, some Deaf people, with SLD, neuro diverse conditions, etc. Develop partnerships with disability employment agencies to create more employment opportunities for disabled ākonga.
-Create training, support and resources for WBL staff who support employers and disabled ākonga with work-based training, to ensure they are disability confident.
-Find out what employers needs to support disabled ākonga and create these support systems.
-Design monitoring processes to ensure WBL kaimahi and employers feel disability confident and the disabled ākonga are receiving the right impairment-related learning support to succeed with work-based training.
-2023/25 Vocational Pathways: Lead Team Academic Delivery.
+- 1. Resolve the barriers for disabled ākonga who don't have equitable access to vocational learning pathways including those with learning (intellectual) disability, some Deaf people, with SLD, neuro diverse conditions, etc. - 2.
+Develop partnerships with disability employment agencies to create more employment opportunities for disabled ākonga. - 3.
+Create training, support and resources for WBL staff who support employers and disabled ākonga with work-based training, to ensure they are disability confident. - 4.
+Find out what employers needs to support disabled akonga and create these support systems. - 5.
+Design monitoring processes to ensure WBL kaimahi and employers feel disability confident and the disabled akonga are receiving the right impairment-related learning support to succeed with work-based training.

+Vocational Pathways:

+Academic Delivery.
 Partnerships & Equity.
-Support Teams: Work Based Learning.
-Employment: Lead Team Employer Journey and Experience.

 Work Based Learning.

+Employment:

+Employer Journey and Experience.

+Work Based Learning.

-Support Teams: Partnerships & Equity.
-To be confirmed
+Partnerships & Equity: to be confirmed

-- 1. No. of projects to resolve the barriers for disabled akonga who don't have equitable access to vocational learning pathways. - No. of people with learning (intellectual) disability, some with SLD and neuro diverse conditions completing further study. - No. of disabled akonga in WBL receiving impairment related learning support. - No. of training programmes and resources for WBL staff and employers. - No. of WBL staff and employers completing this training. - 6.
-Measure of DC change through this training (1 5 DC Score at Start/Afterwards). - % of WBL staff and employers feeling DC to support disabled akonga. - 8.
-No. of links between DSS & WBL staff established. - 9. % Retentions rates for these WBL ākonga. - 10.
-No. of partnerships with Disability Employment Agencies across the Te Pūkenga network. - 11. % of Graduate Destination Surveys with disabled akonga who have a job or are doing further study.
+- 1. Number of projects to resolve the barriers for disabled ākonga who don't have equitable access to vocational learning pathways. - 2.
+Number of people with learning (intellectual) disability, some with SLD and neuro diverse conditions completing further study. - 3.
+Number of disabled akonga in WBL receiving impairment related learning support. - 4.
+Number of training programmes and resources for WBL staff and employers. - 5.
+Number of WBL staff and employers completing this training. - 6.
+Measure of DC change through this training (1 5 DC Score at Start/Afterwards). - 7.
+Percentage of WBL staff and employers feeling DC to support disabled ākonga. - 8.
+Number of links between DSS & WBL staff established. - 9.
+Percentage Retentions rates for these WBL ākonga. - 10.
+Number of partnerships with Disability Employment Agencies across the Te Pūkenga network. - 11.
+Percentage of Graduate Destination Surveys with disabled akonga who have a job or are doing further study.

-Building an Infrastructure to Ensure Disabled Ākonga Receive Consistent Support Across the Te Pūkenga Network

-Summary of Key Actions
+Building an Infrastructure to Ensure Disabled Ākonga Receive Consistent Support Across the Te Pūkenga Network Summary of Key Actions

-A consistent infrastructure is developed across the Te Pūkenga Network that enables all Kaiako (teaching and support staff) to be 'disability confident' and to provide effective impairment-related learning support for all disabled ākonga.
+A consistent infrastructure is developed across the Te Pūkenga Network that enables all kaiako (teaching and support staff) to be 'disability confident' and to provide effective impairment-related learning support for all disabled ākonga.

 What are the actions required to achieve this outcome?

-2022 2023 2024 2025 2026 Key Priorities Project Areas for 2022/23 Disability Action Plans at both the strategic and subsidiary levels to resolve the barriers identified in the Te Rito report for disabled ākonga.
-2. Determine the resources required to implement this strategy and infrastructure.
-3. Determine how the needs of disabled ākonga are considered in the Operating Model on an ongoing basis.
-4. Determine how to develop an active partnership with disabled ākonga with different impairments 5.
-Determine what is required to ensure Kaiako (teaching and support staff) are disability confident across the Te Pūkenga network and have consistent ongoing training and resources to assist them to effectively support disabled ākonga with online and other teaching, learning and assessment.
-6. Decide how to implement the 'Accessibility Charter Programme' across the Te Pūkenga network to improve information and communication access for disabled ākonga.
+Key Priorities Project Areas for 2022/23

+- Disability Action Plans at both the strategic and subsidiary levels to resolve the barriers identified in the Te Rito report for disabled ākonga. - Determine the resources required to implement this strategy and infrastructure. - Determine how the needs of disabled akonga are considered in the Operating Model on an ongoing basis. - Determine how to develop an active partnership with disabled akonga with different impairments. - Determine what is required to ensure kaiako (teaching and support staff) are disability confident across the Te Pūkenga network and have consistent ongoing training and resources to assist them to effectively support disabled ākonga with online and other teaching, learning and assessment.

+• Decide how to implement the 'Accessibility Charter Programme' across the Te Pūkenga network to improve information and communication access for disabled ākonga.